tiberlab/tibercad/manual/Sphinx/Complete/Control.rst

  ``solve`` :  (list of)  string(s)
    the simulations to be solved

+ ``convergence_check`` : string [optional]
+   the name of the simulation to be used for checking convergence

-The observed variable on which convergence control and relaxation is done is the system variable of the last simulation specified in  ``solve``.
+The observed variable on which convergence control and relaxation is done is the system variable of the last simulation specified in  ``solve``, if not specified explicitly by the ``convergence_check`` option.

 Example::